Generalized linear models with spatial dependence and a functional covariate: Simulation

 \section{Simulation}

-In this section, we present a Monte Carlo study of the performance of the estimators discussed previously.
+In this section, we discuss a Monte Carlo study conducted to assess the performance of our model, SGFLM, when estimated using composite likelihood.
+Since no existing methods account for spatial dependence in responses with a functional covariate process, we contrast results for SFGLM with those for the non-spatial GFLM using quasi-likelihood estimation, following \cite{MS05}.

 We computed a number of mean squared errors for individual estimators of parameters, looked at coverage of approximate confidence intervals for the spatial dependence parameter, and compared a measure of goodness of fit between models that did and did not include spatial structure.
-For the Monte Carlo results, we used $M=1,000$ simulated {\it cases}.
-Because our theoretical results relate to a context of repeating lattices, one simulated case consisted of $20$ data sets simulated from model (\ref{model:ber}), $\{(\bm{X}_k, \, \bm{y}_k) \}_{k=1}^{20}$.
-Each $\bm{X}_k$ and $\bm{y}_k$ contained values on a $20 \times 20$ regular lattice wrapped on a torus and using a four-nearest neighborhood structure, so that $n = 400$ for each of the $20$ data sets in each case.
-To simulate the functional regression model in (\ref{model}), we used the following strategy.
-Let $\{\phi_j(t)\}_{j=1}^{20}$ be the first 20 functions from the trignometric base.
-The functional covariate was produced at $50$ equally spaced values of $t$ between $0$ and $1$, and $X_i(t)$ was generated as $X_i(t)=\mu(t) + \sum_{j=1}^{20} \e_j^{(i)} \phi_j(t)$ where $\mu(t)=4t \sin(3t)$ and $\e_j^{(i)} \sim N(0,1/j^2)$.
-Now take $\alpha = 0$ in (\ref{model}) and let $\beta(t)=\sum_{j=1}^{20} \beta_j \phi_j(t)$, $t\in [0,1]$ where $\beta_j=j^{-1}$ for $j=1,2,3$ and $0$ for $j>3$.
-To choose the truncation level $p$, we used AIC based on the log composite likelihood defined as
+For the Monte Carlo results, we used $M=1,000$ simulated cases.
+Because our theoretical results relate to a context of repeating lattices, one simulated case consisted of $20$ data sets simulated from model (\ref{model:ber}) with binary responses, $\{(\bm{X}_k, \, \bm{y}_k) \}_{k=1}^{20}$.
+Each $\bm{X}_k$ and $\bm{y}_k$ contained values on a $20 \times 20$ regular lattice wrapped on a torus and using a four-nearest neighborhood structure, so that $n = 400$ for each of the $20$ data sets in each Monte Carlo case.